oceanthunder/The-Text-Monger/README.md

 # The Text Monger

-The Text Monger is a Python package that provides various text analysis tools, including readability scoring, power words distribution, and named entity recognition (NER).
+The Text Monger is a Python package that provides various text analysis tools, including readability scoring, power words distribution, named entity recognition (NER), and sentiment analysis.

 ## Features

 - **Readability Analysis:** Analyze the readability of text using various metrics such as Flesch Reading Ease, Gunning Fog Index, and more.
 - **Power Words Distribution:** Visualize the distribution of power words in your text, highlighting impactful language.
 - **Named Entity Recognition (NER):** Extract and highlight named entities (like names, organizations, locations) from the text.
+- **Sentiment Analysis:** Determine the sentiment polarity (positive, negative, or neutral) and subjectivity of the text using `TextBlob`.

 ## Installation